Betoken/betoken/README.md

 3) The <b>EtherDelta</b> smart contract, which allows Betoken to make trades on a decentralized platform.

 4) The <b>Control Token</b> contract, an internal token unique to each group fund.
-Control Tokens dictate what proportion of the total pool each participant can invest, and also provide holders with a greater percentage of the group's gains.
+Control Tokens dictate what proportion of the total pool each participant can invest, and also provide holders with commissions proportional to their holdings.

 ![Betoken Diagram](https://i.imgur.com/zvuHS9r.png)

 <hr>

 ## Using Betoken:
 Anyone can call the Betoken smart contract to create a new group fund.
-Each group fund goes through Cycles, which are split into 4 stages: <b>ChangeMaking</b>, <b>ProposalMaking</b>, <b>Waiting</b>, and <b>Ended</b>.
+Each group fund goes through investment cycles, which are split into 5 stages: <b>ChangeMaking</b>, <b>ProposalMaking</b>, <b>Waiting</b>, and <b>Ended</b>.

 <b>ChangeMaking</b> is when new participants can be added, and it is also when new withdrawals and deposits can be made.